 - After scrubbing-rinse and go!
 With an oil based scrub, you don’t typically need another moisturizer afterwards.

-- I recommend you use this scrub once a week.
-Twice at most.
-Be gentle especially if you’re using it on your face.
+For best results I recommend you use this scrub 1-3 times a week.
+Be gentle especially if you’re using it as a face scrub.

 If you’re looking for a cellulite solution, how about upping your DIY scrub game and trying out my Coffee Scrub recipe and then check out my DIY Anti Cellulite Body Oil!
 Both are simple yet effective DIYs!

 Homemade scrubs are so easy to make.
 Don’t get caught up in ingredients.
-I used plain white sugar in this recipe but you can use brown sugar. organic sugar or even coconut sugar.
-You can even use salt but I believe sugar is a better exfoliant.
+You can use any kind of sugar.
+I like a superfine sugar like regular white sugar but you can use brown sugar. raw sugar or even coconut sugar.
+Coconut sugar tends to be a more coarse sugar.
+You can even use salt to make a salt scrub but I believe sugar is a better, gentler exfoliant.

-As far as oils go, any oil will work.
-Jojoba, MCT, apricot seed oil, avocado oil etc. will all work great!
-I don’t enjoy working with coconut oil because it involves an extra step-since it’s solid, you’ll have to melt it first.
-If you don’t use all the the scrub in one setting, coconut oil will harden and make it hard to use for the next time.
+As far as oils go, all carrier oils will work.
+Jojoba oil, fractionated coconut oil, sweet almond oil, apricot seed oil, avocado oil, grapeseed oil, etc. will all be great in a scrub!
+Any kind of oil will work but regular coconut oil.
+You can use it, however it’s hard to mix the sugar in due to it’s solid consistency at room temperature.
+Plus, if you don’t use all the the scrub in one setting, coconut oil will harden and make it hard to use for the next time.